Santragachi–Tirupati Express: Coaches

 The 22855 / 56 Santragachi–Tirupati Express has one AC 2-tier, two AC 3-tier, eight sleeper class, six general unreserved & two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22855 Santragachi–Tirupati Express covers the distance of 1611 km in 26 hours 10 mins (62 km/hr) & in 26 hours 25 mins as the 22856 Tirupati–Santragachi Express (61 km/hr).
+The 22855 Santragachi–Tirupati Express covers the distance of 1611 km in 26 hours 10 mins (62 km/h) and in 26 hours 25 mins as the 22856 Tirupati–Santragachi Express (61 km/h).

 As the average speed of the train is above 55 km/h, as per railway rules, its fare includes a Superfast surcharge.

 Routing

 The 22855 / 56 Santragachi–Tirupati Express runs from Santragachi via Kharagpur Junction, Khurda Road Junction, Visakhapatnam, Vijayawada Junction, Gudur Junction, Renigunta Junction to Tirupati.

 Traction

 As the route is electrified, a Santragachi Junction-based WAP-4 electric locomotive pulls the train to its destination.